Shen-Lab/BAL/README.md

 Bayesian Active Learning for Optimization and Uncertainty Quantification with Applications in Protein Docking https://pubs.acs.org/doi/abs/10.1021/acs.jctc.0c00476

+# Versions in branch:
+* master: The standard BAL
+* noclashv1: The version whose output structure will gurantee \delta vdw<0.

 ## Dependencies:
 * C++ 4.8.5 or higher
 * cNMA: Download and install the cNMA from "https://github.com/Shen-Lab/cNMA".